Orly to Charles de Gaulle: Every Way to Cross Paris Between Flights (2026 Guide)

 Buying separate Orlyval and RER tickets.
 The combined Paris Region–Airports ticket covers the full journey and works out cheaper than buying each leg individually.

-Planning a train connection for a late-night or pre-dawn flight.
-RER B and Orlyval don't run between roughly 11:35pm and 5–6am — check your flight time against those hours before ruling out a taxi or transfer.
+Planning a train connection for a late-night or pre-dawn flight, please note that the RER B and Orlyval services do not operate between about 11:35 pm and between 5 and 6 am — so before deciding on a taxi or transfer, you should check your flight time against those hours.taxi or transfer.

 FAQ

-Is there a direct train from Orly to Charles de Gaulle?
+Excuse me, is there a direct train running between Orly and Charles de Gaulle?

-How long does it take to get from Orly to CDG?
+How long does the journey take from Orly to CDG?

-Is there still a direct bus between Orly and CDG?
+Is there any direct bus service running between Orly and CDG?

-Which CDG terminal does the RER B stop at?
+What terminal at CDG does the RER B serve?

 For most travellers with a layover under three hours, yes — it removes the risk of a missed train change or a wrong-platform mistake costing you the connection.